 Overview of Medical Psychotherapy Training

-The training involves working at different sites with different clinical and educational supervisors: Bristol Complex Psychological Interventions Service (trainer: Dr Thanos Tsapas, Avon and Wiltshire Partnership NHS Trust), South Gloucestershire Psychological Therapies Service (trainer: Dr Claire Davis, Avon and Wiltshire Partnership NHS Trust) and Complex Psychological Interventions Service (trainer: Dr Svetlin Vrabtchev, Gloucestershire Health and Care NHS Foundation Trust).
+The training involves working at different sites with different clinical and educational supervisors: Bristol Complex Psychological Interventions Service (trainer: Dr Thanos Tsapas, Avon and Wiltshire Partnership NHS Trust (AWP)), South Gloucestershire Psychological Therapies Service (trainer: Dr Ginevra Read, AWP), Bath and North East Somerset Psychological Therapies Service and Swindon Psychological Therapies Service (trainer: Dr Abigail Manjunath, AWP), Wiltshire Psychological Therapies Service (trainer: Dr Judith Mirsky, AWP), Gloucestershire Psychological Therapies Service (trainer: Dr Svetlin Vrabtchev, Gloucestershire Health and Care NHS Foundation Trust) and Somerset Psychological Therapies Service (trainer: Dr Adrian Hayes).

 The trainees have the opportunity to become confident in assessing for, and delivering, psychological therapies in individual and group settings during the first two years of their training.
-During the third year of the training, whilst they continue offering psychological therapies, they have the opportunity to clinically supervise less experiences psychotherapists, such as Core Psychiatry trainees and the medical students participating in the Bristol Medical Student Psychotherapy Scheme.
+During the third year of the training, whilst they continue offering psychological therapies, they have the opportunity to offer clinical supervision to less experienced psychotherapists, such as Core Psychiatry trainees and the medical students participating in the Bristol Medical Student Psychotherapy Scheme.

 The trainees spend six sessions with their clinical trainers and are entitled to two special interest sessions and two non-clinical special interest sessions.
-These sessions can be arranged following discussions with the Training Programme Director and clinical trainers and are regularly reviewed.
+The way in which these sessions are used is agreed in discussion with the Training Programme Director and clinical trainers; plans are regularly reviewed to ensure the trainees training needs are being met.

-The small number of training posts of this training programme offers the opportunity for an ongoing assessment of the trainees’ needs and the flexibility to meet their needs according to their interests.
+The small number of training posts in this training programme means there is opportunity for an ongoing assessment of the trainees’ needs, as well as the flexibility to meet their needs according to their interests.

 Upon completion of the training the trainees are eligible to register with the College of Medical Psychotherapists within the UK Council for Psychotherapy.